JunaTeresMartin/TechSow/README.md

 ## Contributors 👥

-- John Farmer - Project Lead
+- Juna Teres Martin - Project Lead
-- Mary AgTech - Machine Learning Specialist
-- Sam SoilMaster - Rover Integration Expert
+- Afna Ayshu Jaffin -
+- Nimitha Joy
+- Rese Raju

 ## Support and Contact 🤝

-For any issues or inquiries, feel free to contact our support team at support@techsow.com.
+For any issues or inquiries, feel free to contact our support team at junateresmartin2024@cs.sjcetpalai.ac.in

 Happy Farming! 🌾🌞